Stonelinks/jekyll-gettext-plugin/README.md

 {% translate key %}
 ```

-Liquid tags.
-This will pick the correct string from the `language.po` file during compilation, or add it if no translation exists so you can fill it in later.
+These are liquid tags.
+They will pick the correct string from the correct `website.po` file during compilation for that language, or add it if no translation exists so you can fill it in later.

 All files with a `translate` field inside the yaml header are put in the folders of their languages.
 Without the `translate` field they remain where they are as usual.